Kohkitos/data-cleaning-sharks/README.md

 This `README.md` will work as kind of a blog of my procedure during the project.
 Any insights will be inside the `sharks.ipynb`.

 # 0. Contents
-- `code`: where the data cleaning project and a shark species program is.
+- `code`: where the data cleaning project and a shark diet program is.
 - `img`: just the header image.
 - `src`: where the source csv is (couldn't be uploaded due to legal reasons) and where the results' csvs are.